f-555/f-555.github.io/_pages/about.md

 ## Honors and Awards
 - National Scholarship for Master Students, UCAS, 2024
 - Outstanding B.S.
-Graduates of Sichuan (四川省优秀本科毕业生), 2022
+Graduates of Sichuan, 2022
 - Outstanding B.S.
 Graduates in UESTC, 2022
 - National Scholarship for Undergraduates, 2021
 - National Scholarship for Undergraduates, 2020